Core Concepts – Henderson-Hasselbalch Equation

-- The equation is named after Lawrence Joseph Henderson and Karl Albert Hasselbalch.
+- The equation takes its name after Lawrence Joseph Henderson and Karl Albert Hasselbalch.
 Henderson made the original equation in 1908.
 Then in 1917 Hasselbalch put the formula into logarithmic terms and the way it is most seen today.

 - The Henderson-Hasselbalch equation has important biological relevance.
-Many biological samples must be kept at a specific pH.
-So, when samples are prepared the Henderson-Hasselbalch equation is used to prepare a buffer that will help proteins and other pH sensitive molecules to maintain their structure.
+Many biological samples require a specific pH.
+So, when biologists prepare samples, the Henderson-Hasselbalch equation ensures a pH that helps proteins and other pH sensitive molecules maintain their structure.

-- The equation can also be written for the pOH of a buffer system.
+- A similar equation can calculate the pOH of a buffer system.

 The [Conjugate Acid] is also referred to as [HB+].
 And the [Weak Base] is also referred to as [B].
 Try checking your understanding by going through the derivation for the pOH version of the equation.

 The organic acid acetylacetone has a pKa of 8.99, with the following dissociation reaction: